Reimagining the Queen's Park Farm

 What operating budget is there for maintaining either option?
 What considerations are being given to resilient structures/elements that can handle heavy use/misuse?
 What wildlife would be expected so close to such a busy play area?

-ChrisS asked 4 months ago
+ChrisS asked about 2 years ago

 Hello and thank you for your questions.
 Re: operating budget: Once a preferred option is determined, including input from the community, the preferred option, phasing plan and corresponding capital and operating budgets will be presented to Council for their consideration.